Project Heartbeat

 Understanding the 2015 Changes to ACLS Guidelines

 The American Heart Association comes out with a new version of their guidelines for BLS and ACLS every five years.
 Changes to the guidelines are designed to reflect current research and care standards with an emphasis put on the ultimate survival of every patient.
-The most recent set of guidelines came out in 2015, and [...]
+The most recent set of guidelines came out in 2015, and if you’ve not renewed your ACLS certification recently, you’ll definitely want to recognize these changes.
+Updates to AHA ACLS Guidelines In the 2015 guidelines, [...]

 9 01, 2019